drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/index.md

 Code sample:

-{% highlight php %}// $condition defines what products exactly you want to pull.
+{% highlight php %}{% raw %}
+// $condition defines what products exactly you want to pull.
 // This condition defines that we need to pull all enabled products,
 // i.e. they all must have enabled field set as true.